-Perception Distance + Reaction Distance + Braking Distance = Total Stopping Distance perception time for an alert driver is about 3/4 second.
+Perception Distance.
+This is the distance your vehicle travels from the time your eyes see a hazard until your brain recognizes it.
+The perception time for an alert driver is about 3/4 second.
 At 55 mph, you travel 60 feet in 3/4 second or about 81 feet per second.